-The B-5 Business zone directly advances at least five (5) purposes of the Municipal Land Use Law (NJSA 40:50D-2 et seq.), as follows:
+The B-5 Corporate Business zone classification directly advances at least five (5) purposes of the Municipal Land Use Law (NJSA 40:50D-2 et seq.), as follows:

-- (a) To encourage municipal action to guide the appropriate use or development of all lands in this State, in a manner which will promote the public health, safety, morals and general welfare. - The B-5 Business zone will guide the redevelopment of a key property within the Sylvan Avenue corridor in a manner that will lead to aesthetic, environmental and economic benefits for the Englewood Cliffs community, while avoiding the potential for detrimental impacts.
+- (a) To encourage municipal action to guide the appropriate use or development of all lands in this State, in a manner which will promote the public health, safety, morals and general welfare.
+The B-5 Corporate Business zone classification will guide the redevelopment of a key property within the Sylvan Avenue corridor in a manner that will lead to aesthetic, environmental and economic benefits for the Englewood Cliffs community, while avoiding the potential for detrimental impacts on surrounding properties and the public-at-large.
 It will also attract new jobs to the Borough which help stimulate the local economy and reinforce the southerly portion of the Sylvan Avenue corridor. - (c) To provide adequate light, air and open space.
-The recommended standards for the B-5 Business zone ensure that adequate light, air and open space are provided to the community. - (g) To provide sufficient space in appropriate locations for a variety of agricultural, residential, recreational, commercial and industrial uses and open space, both public and private, according to their respective environmental requirements in order to meet the needs of all New Jersey citizens.
-The B-5 Business zone focuses new office development on a previously developed property which, by virtue of its size and location away from residential uses, can sustain taller buildings while strengthening the Borough's open space, buffer and coverage requirements for this property.
-This will result in significant environmental benefits.

-- (i) To promote a desirable visual environment through creative development techniques and good civic design and arrangement.
-The B-5 Business zone will encourage high-quality commercial architecture while maximizing the amount of open space and landscaping on the redeveloped property.
-This will result in an improved visual environment along the southerly portion of the Sylvan Avenue corridor. - (j) To promote the conservation of historic sites and districts, open space, energy resources and valuable natural resources in the State and to prevent urban sprawl and degradation of the environment through improper use of land.
-The B-5 Business zone allows for the appropriate redevelopment of a large former office property while avoiding any disturbance to or adverse visual impacts on the Palisades cliffs or adjoining park lands.
-The zoning also requires greater amounts of open space than allowed under the current B-2 zone.
+The recommended standards for the B-5 Corporate Business zone classification ensure that adequate light, air and open space are provided in a manner that allows for appropriate development within the district while also affording protection to surrounding commercial, residential and public lands. - (g) To provide sufficient space in appropriate locations for a variety of agricultural, residential, recreational, commercial and industrial uses and open space, both public and private, according to their respective environmental requirements in order to meet the needs of all New Jersey citizens.
+The B-5 Corporate Business zone classification focuses new office development on a previously developed property which, by virtue of its size and location away from residential uses, can sustain taller buildings while strengthening the Borough's open space, buffer and coverage requirements for this property.
+This will result in significant environmental benefits. - (i) To promote a desirable visual environment through creative development techniques and good civic design and arrangement.
+The B-5 Corporate Business zone classification will encourage modern corporate office development while maximizing the amount of open space and landscaping on the redeveloped property.
+This will result in an improved visual environment along the southerly portion of the Sylvan Avenue corridor, while also protecting nearby residential properties and adjacent historic/scenic resources. - (j) To promote the conservation of historic sites and districts, open space, energy resources and valuable natural resources in the State and to prevent urban sprawl and degradation of the environment through improper use of land.
+The B-5 Corporate Business zone classification allows for the appropriate redevelopment of a large, former office property while also providing for substantial amounts of open/green space and avoiding any significant disturbance to or adverse visual impacts on the Palisades cliffs or adjoining park lands, which is especially relevant in light of the fact that the Palisades Interstate Park has been designated a National Historic Landmark.